benjaminsampica/bensampica.com/content/post/isazdodead/index.md

 ### The CODEOWNERS File

-This feature ,missing from Azure DevOps that is present in GitHub, is the [CODEOWNERS](https://docs.github.com/en/github-ae@latest/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file.
+This feature, missing from Azure DevOps that but present on GitHub, is the [CODEOWNERS](https://docs.github.com/en/github-ae@latest/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file.
 Placing this file inside a repository automatically establishes ownership over the configured files and folders, with a lot of levers to pull for fine-grained control.
 What does this mean?

 1. Pull Requests that include changes to that code can automatically include the owners on the pull request as _required approvers_.
 2. Ownership can be viewed in the UI directly (without even really knowing about the CODEOWNERS file existing).